HarishFulara07/Simple-File-System-Simulator/README.md

 # Simple File System Simulator

-A Simple File System (SFS) Simulator built using C Programming language.
+A Simple File System (SFS) Simulator built using C programming language.
 The simulator performs the following tasks:

-1) Create A New File System
+1) Create a new file system.

-2) Write A New File onto the Disk
+2) Write a new file onto the disk.

-3) Read A File From the Disk
+3) Read a file from the disk